The library supports the Intel Westmere core PMU. It should be

 ldlat Pass a latency threshold to the

 It is required for this event.
 Note that the event must

 The library is able to encode the OFFCORE_RESPONSE_0 and

-programmed for the event to count properly.
+be programmed for the event to count properly.
 Thus two values

 are necessary for each event.
 The first value can be programmed

 on any of the generic counters.
-The second value goes into the dedicated MSR
+The second value goes into the

-umasks which are divided in two groups: request and
+several umasks which are divided in two groups: request and

 response.
-The user must provide at least one umask from each group.
-For instance,
+The user must provide at least one umask from each

+returned.
 The first value corresponds to what needs to be

 When using an OS-specific encoding routine, the way the event is